 Susan Stephens, Administrative & Facilities Manager

-Susan Stephens is our Facilities Administrator.
-You can contact her by calling the main church number, or at her extension.
-The office is open 9 AM to 4 PM.
+Susan Stephens is our Administrative & Facilities Manager, She can be reached at the main church number during office hours 9 AM to 4 PM.

 (650) 323-6167 x103

-Charlotte grew up as a member of First Palo Alto and now works as an administrative associate and manages our website and social media pages.
-If you have a question about this website or our social media, feel free to email her or message us on Facebook or Twitter.
-Her office hours are 12 PM through 4 PM.
+Char grew up as a member of First Palo Alto and now works as an administrative associate and manager for our website and social media pages.
+Their office hours are 12 PM through 4 PM.